Ecoblockchain/weather/README.md

 Total P/L:  29.32120395863964
 ```

+### Tuning Strategies

+You can use `./test/runner.js` to create very fine-tuned strategies and then run them in parallel using all your processor cores.
+Though it's a brute force method, you can fine tune your strategies to determine the best parameters for your specific markets.

 ### Work Requests

 Any and all help would be much appreciated.
 Here's what I think needs to be done in the short term: